 COMPOST HEAP & MULCH

-ORDER A SUPPLY of bulk mulch, which is cheaper than the packaged kind and also eliminates the waste of all those heavyweight plastic bags.
+I USE BULK MULCH, which is cheaper than the packaged kind and also eliminates the waste of all those heavyweight plastic bags.
 Many local nurseries deliver.
 Top up mulch in all garden beds as they get cleaned up gradually.

 DON’T LET THE HEAP dry out completely, or it will not “cook.”
 Turning it to aerate will also hasten decomposition, but things will rot eventually even if not turned.
 I extract more finished material and screen it each fall, to work into the gardens (and make more room for incoming fresh debris).